 Learn to solve some of society’s most complex problems by applying civil engineering techniques and technologies.
-Get hands-on experience on site and in our labs, and gain the practical skills employers want.
-Our course is accredited by the Joint Board of Moderators (JBM) acting on behalf of ICE, IStructE, CIHT and IHE for the Engineering Council UK.
-This means that, with further learning, our course leads to CEng status.
+Get hands-on experience on site, in our labs, and through an optional placement year.
+Our BEng Civil Engineering degree is accredited by the Joint Board of Moderators on behalf of ICE, IStructE, CIHT and IHE for the Engineering Council UK.
+This means that, with further learning, our course leads to Chartered Engineer (CEng) status.

 Civil engineering changes our world – from buildings and transport to the environment and civil protection.
 It covers everything from creative concepts to physical construction and maintenance.

 Designing and building structures like bridges, roads, airports and flood defences demands a high degree of technical skill.
 Our course will teach you to approach civil engineering projects competently, responsibly, ethically and safely.

 You’ll already have an interest in maths, design and construction.
 You’ll be keen to explore your creativity, and aware of pressing global issues like overpopulation and climate change.
 While at Anglia Ruskin, you’ll learn about health and safety, sustainable development and environment issues within the context of civil engineering.